D365 Solution Architect

 Brighton

-To be a success in this role you will have practical experience of creating and implementing a robust solutions architecture to integrate the D365 CRM / Case Management modules into the organisations wider predominantly Microsoft Cloud architecture.
+To be a success in this role you will have practical experience of creating and implementing a robust solutions architecture to integrate the Dynamics CRM / Case Management modules into the organisations wider predominantly Microsoft Cloud architecture.
 You will work closely with the development team to provide guidance and deliver a stable secure D365 environment.
 This will include the replacement of legacy applications including the successful migration of sensitive data.
 An understanding of the complexities of Microsoft Licencing would be useful.

 This in an opportunity to join an organisation with an excellent reputation as an employer during a period of transformation that is focussed on delivering excellent service.
 The opportunities for further career development are excellent.